Ask yourself this one question when you are thinking of tour name ideas:

 If you click on the link you will find they’ve listed Portland Brewery Tours as a category.
 Then they offer walking and biking tours to further refine the results.
 If you wanted to go on a walking tour one of their options is http://brewvana.com/portland-brewery-tours/pearl-district-walking-tour/

-Luckily, Checkfront’s Site Builder automatically transforms your inventory into indexable search and mobile friendly web pages so your visitors can easily find and book your tours.
+Luckily, Checkfront’s SEO Site Builder automatically transforms your inventory into indexable search and mobile-friendly web pages so your visitors can easily find and book your tours.

 So what should you name your tour?
 Don’t pick a creative name such as What Ales You Walking Tour.
 Simplicity can help your online presence.
 Make sure to include keywords for the type of tour you offer, your location, and any subcategory or distinct feature!
 Try using this template.